 Bunny Painting- A cute bunny with primary color paints.
 She’s using a fine brush to match the size of the little bunny.
 This hand painted bunny can also be used as an ornament!

-Gardening Supply Shopping- I include this as one of our spring activities because a young child can learn tons of vocabulary words when they see, feel and touch objects.
+Gardening Supply Shopping- I include this as one of our spring activities because a young child can learn tons of vocabulary words when you include them to do chores such as shopping.
+Giving them the opportunity to see, feel, touch, smell and taste some edible plants if they are allowed to.

-She loves lily pad!
-This is the garden area of Lowe’s where she saw several plants, flowers, garden decors, bird feeders and bird house and a lot more.
+She adore lily pads!
+This is the garden section at Lowe’s where she observe and investigate several plants, flowers, garden decors, bird feeders, bird houses and a lot more.

-Here are the books we love to read and recommend for your little learners.
-All are scholastic books with different spring units that you can incorporate with your curriculum.
+These are the collection of spring books we love to read and recommend for your little learners.
+All are scholastic’s “A First Discovery Book” with different spring units that you can incorporate with your home or school learning.

 What are your favorite spring activities?
 Please share this fun spring activities.
 Follow my blog for more ideas and inspirations.